microsoft/terminal/doc/specs/drafts/#3327 - Application Theming/#3327 - Application Theming.md

   - We probably shouldn't allow layering for fragment themes - don't want `foo.exe` installing a `light` theme that totally overrides the built-in one.
 Right? **TODO!
 DISCUSSION**
-* I don't think it's unreasonable to implement support for `theme` as either a string or an object.
+* ~I don't think it's unreasonable to implement support for `theme` as either a string or an object.
 If `theme` is a string, then we can do a name-based lookup in a table of themes.
 If it's an object, we can just use that object immediately.
-Doing this might provide a simpler implementation plan whereby we allow `"default"|"light"|"dark"|{object}` at first, and then later add the list of themes.
+Doing this might provide a simpler implementation plan whereby we allow `"default"|"light"|"dark"|{object}` at first, and then later add the list of themes.~
+  - This was a cool idea, but ultimately discarded in favor of the OS light/dark theme switching, which needed the object version of `theme` to be reserved for the OS mode lookup.
+* A cool idea from discussion: `window.highContrastSchemes` as a theme member that controls a per-control property.
+This would override the color scheme of any pane with a high contrast version, ignoring any colors emitted by the client application.
+Details are left for a future spec.

 #### Theming v2 Properties